In SQL, it's possible to place a SQL query inside another query known as subquery. For example,

 Here, the SQL command

-- select rows from Customers table where customer_id is in the result set of subquery
+- select those rows from the Customers table where customer_id is in the result set of the subquery

 SQL Subquery and JOIN